ADLINK-IST/opensplice/docs/html/GettingStartedGuide/_sources/install-configure.txt

 **Step 1**

-  *Manually start the OpenSplice infrastructure*
+  *Manually start the Vortex OpenSplice infrastructure*

   1. Enter ``ospl start`` on the command line [#f1]_.
-     This starts the OpenSplice services.
+     This starts the Vortex OpenSplice services.

-  These log files may be created in the current directory when OpenSplice is started:
+  These log files may be created in the current directory when Vortex OpenSplice is started:

     *ospl-info.log* - contains information and warning reports